Archives par étiquette : Neon Literary

 (via Neon Literary)

-Profane and poignant, brash and deeply empathetic, NERVE DAMAGE is a different kind of survivor narrative—a novel about how far one woman will go as she tries to wrest back control of her life in a world that seems determined to send her spiraling.
+A profane and poignant debut novel, Nerve Damage is a different kind of survivor narrative, about how far one woman will go to wrest back control of her life in a world determined to send her spiraling.

-Annakeara Stinson is a writer whose work has appeared in Bustle, Brooklyn Magazine, Eater, IndieWire, Pitchfork, Marie Claire, and more.
-She has an MFA in Fiction from The New School and lives in L.A.
+Annakeara Stinson is a writer whose work has appeared in Bustle, Brooklyn Magazine, The Inquisitive Eater, IndieWire, Pitchfork, Marie Claire, and more.
+She has an M.F.A. in fiction from The New School and currently lives in L.A.

 MIDNIGHT AT THE CINEMA PALACE de Christopher Tradowsky